wisskirchenj/account-reactive/README.md

 > <b>GET /api/empl/payment (authorized - Roles USER & ACCOUNTANT - with request query parameter "period")</b> -> gives an authenticated user
 access to his payroll data - either all when leaving out the period-parameter - or for the parameterized month.

+> <b>GET /api/admin/user (authorized - Roles ADMINISTRATOR)</b> -> list all user data records with id, roles
+and name, email information.

+> <b>DELETE /api/admin/user (authorized - Roles ADMINISTRATOR - with path parameter "email")</b> -> delete the specified
+user together with all her roles and salary information.
+Admin cannot delete himself from the system.

+> <b>PUT /api/admin/user/role (authorized - Roles ADMINISTRATOR)</b> -> toggles (Grant/Revoke) a role to
+a specified user - consumes Json RoleToggleRequest:<pre>
+{
+    "user": "p.s@acme.COM",
+    "role": "ACCOUNTANT",   (or "USER"; "ADMINISTRATOR" is not allowed to grant or remove) "operation": "Grant"    (or "REMOVE")
+}</pre> It is also not allowed to assign "USER" or "ACCOUNTANT" to the "ADMINISTRATOR", nor is it allowed to delete the last role remaining from a user.

 [//]: # (Project was completed on xx.0d.22.)

 ## Repository Contents